 The donation process should be as simple as possible: click to donate, fill out the form on one page, and click to submit.
 That’s it!

-Twice a year, try making a donation on your own website to evaluate the process.
+Try this tip: Twice a year, try making a donation on your own website to evaluate the process.
 When you do, imagine that each step gives donors one more opportunity to drop out.
-It’s like you’re saying: Do you like us?
+It’s like you’re saying: Do you want to donate?
 Are you sure?
 Are you really sure?
 Are you really, really sure?
 Are you really, really, really sure?

-It’s really important to make the donation process as seamless as possible, and having a donation page that matches the look and feel of your website is a huge part of this.
+It’s really important to make the donation process as seamless as possible, and having a donation page that matches the look and feel of your website like Sumac’s embedded donation forms is a huge part of this.

 Ok, this one is not an absolute deal breaker, but offering suggested giving amounts removes some of the guesswork, making it that much easier for donors to give.

 It’s a good idea to use your average gift as a starting point, and then offer one giving amount that’s slightly lower and two or three higher amounts.

 This one is also not a deal breaker, but you are greatly limiting your fundraising potential and doing yourself a huge disservice if you are not offering a monthly donation option.